chanimaybruch/portfolio/Car Price Factors/README.md

 # Car Price Factors

 ## Business Goal
-Using data published on used car website, identify factors that influence the price of a car.
+Identify factors that influence the price of a car using data published on used car website.

 ## Data
 vehicles_us.csv